box/developer.box.com/content/guides/search/quick-start/1-create-metadata-template.md

 **create and edit metadata templates for your company**.
 If you are not sure who your token is associated with, make an API call to the [get current user endpoint][current-user].
-The easiest way to obtain a token meeting these requirements, is to log in as an Admin or Co-Admin, pull up the application in the [Developer Console][dc], and click **Generate Developer Token** under the **Configuration** tab.
+The easiest way to obtain a token meeting these requirements is to log in as an Admin or Co-Admin, pull up the application in the [Developer Console][dc], and click **Generate Developer Token** under the **Configuration** tab.
 [Developer tokens][dt] are always be associated with the user logged into the